vippsas/vipps-login-api/vipps-login-api-faq.md

 By clicking "Rediger" next to the "Visning i appen" heading you will come to a screen where you both can update your name and ad your logo:
 ![By clicking "Rediger" next to the "Visning i appen" heading you will come to a screen where you both can update your name and ad you logo:](images/Sales_unit_change_name_and_logo.png)

-Currently this logo is not use for Vipps login but soon it will be shown in the overview of consents given.
+Currently this logo is not use for Vipps Login but soon it will be shown in the overview of consents given.

 ## How can I use `client_secret_post` for authentication?